mmp2/wxml21/README.md

 Tasks
 ========
 1. Generate artificial panel data (e.g. find a list of movies, books, and generate lists of preferences over them)
+    * make a set of movies, books, classes,theorems, foods.... that you all know 10-20
+    * rank them; ask your friends to also rank them
+    * give them scores 1-9, with 9 being best.
+Scores can be decimal ??
+    * ((come up with 2-4 criteria of quality; rank them on these criteria))
+    * present the results to us
-2. Write software tools for measuring consensus
+3. Write software tools for measuring consensus
-3. Write code to visualize the data
+4. Write code to visualize the data
-4. Write code to visualize the consensus ranking [+data]
+5. Write code to visualize the consensus ranking [+data]
-5. Boostrap
+6. Boostrap
-6. Tools to visualize the measures of consensus
+7. Tools to visualize the measures of consensus
-7. Incorporate the consensus ranking tools in the software base.
+8. Incorporate the consensus ranking tools in the software base.
-8. Write report
+9. Write report